dmace27/cs50ai/5NeuralNets/traffic/README.md

 This ended giving me accuracy of 0.0554 and loss of 3.4969.
 This model evidently was not large enough to make solid predictions and was only a little better than random guessing.
 I am going to add another hidden layers with Dropout and extend each hidden layer to be 64 units each.
 I am also going to add another convolution and pooling cycle and increase the filters in each layer from 32 to 64

+That model only ended up giving me accuracy of around 0.103 After doing some research, I added two more convolution layers to detect the details of the images, added more filters for each layer, and lowered the dropout rate.
+After lowering the dropout rate to 0.3, and increases the filters, the model performed extremely well, with an accuracy of 0.9896.

+I noticed that if there is more detail in the images, there needs to be more convolution layers.
+I also learned that if the dataset is relatively small, like this one, you shouldn't use a high dropout rate.